ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 - ① Prep files:
   - Optionally use ```LRCget``` (TODO link) to pre-download lyrics and transcriptions for your collection (if you don’t, this whole project make take 20–60% longer)
+  - Optionally use ```global /i create-txt-lyrics-from-karaoke-files.bat``` to convert any LRC/SRTs we already have to TXT
   - Optionally use ```predownload-lyrics``` to pre-download lyrics available from genius.com (if you don’t, approving lyrics will take 20–40% longer)
   - Optionally use ```sweep ask-if-instrumentals``` to mark instrumentals (if you don’t, you’ll waste electricity+GPU time to get hallucinatory instrumental transcriptions)
     - for folders with too many to answer individually, you can pre-answer for all files in the folder with: ```mark-all-filenames-ADS-tag-for-as_instrumental``` and ```mark-all-filenames-ADS-tag-for-NOT-as_instrumental```